dais-ita/dais-ita.github.io/dais/showcase/US_Event.md

 **13.00 – 16.00 U.S. Eastern Time**
 **Agenda
-Overview: Learning in Complex Coalition Environments
+•	Overview: Learning in Complex Coalition Environments
-Overview: Resilient Coalition Networking
+•	Overview: Resilient Coalition Networking
-Overview: Integrating ad hoc Coalition teams and understanding dynamic audiences
+•	Overview: Integrating ad hoc Coalition teams and understanding dynamic audiences

-Research highlights, publications, demos, and presentations can be viewed asynchronously at the DAIS ITA Legacy site (link).
+Research highlights, publications, demos, and presentations can be viewed asynchronously at the DAIS ITA Legacy site (//).
 Q&A and other discussion during the event will not be recorded.

 •	Break-out sessions for discussions/Q&A
-* Learning in Complex Coalition Environments
+* Learning in Complex Coalition Environments (/cluster1/)
-* Resilient Coalition Networking
+* Resilient Coalition Networking (/cluster2/)
-* Integrating ad hoc Coalition teams and understanding dynamic audiences
+* Integrating ad hoc Coalition teams and understanding dynamic audiences (/cluster3/)